motiondeveloper/blog/content/blog/how-to-animate-with-expressions/index.md

 ---
-title: How to animate with expressions (Intro to eKeys)
+title: How to animate with expressions (intro to eKeys)
 date: 2019-07-16T07:11:06.032Z
 description: >-
   How to animate using expressions, with full control over the easing, using the